- The writing would need to be like Hebrew, as that was the language of the early Israelites.

 What if the Bible gave a date that also disproves the Ramesses II date?
 Well.. let's see:

 "And it came to pass in the four hundred and eightieth year after the children of Israel were come out of the land of Egypt, in the fourth year of Solomon's reign over Israel, in the month Zif, which is the second month, that he began to build the house of the LORD."

 Wow, what an accurate date..
 So, when did Solomon start to reign?
 The popular view amongst biblical scholars is that Solomon reigned from the year 970-931 BC.
-So, 966 + 480 = 1446 BC, the middle kingdom.
-Now that we have established the Exodus definitely happened in the middle kingdom, what happened afterwards?
+So, 966 + 480 = 1446 BC, very close to the middle kingdom of Egypt.
+Now that we have established the Exodus definitely did not happen DURING the time of Ramesses II (1304-1214 BC) , what happened afterwards?
 Well, we would expect to see Joshua's conquest of Jericho.
 In the archeological dig we would expect to find huge walls that are crumbled and burnt from the ensuing flames that followed.
 This is what the famed archeologist Kathleen Kenyon wrote from her excavations at Jericho:

 "The destruction was complete.
 Walls and floors were blackened or reddened by fire, and every room was filled with fallen bricks, timbers, and household utensils; in most rooms the fallen debris was heavily burnt, but the collapse of the walls of the eastern rooms seems to have taken place before they were affected by the fire." - Excavations at Jericho, 3:370.